Oaxaca is one of the top digital nomad destinations in Mexico and the world. Learn more about living in Oaxaca in this detailed guide.

 How to Find Apartments in Oaxaca

-The expat community has been continually growing for the past 20 years or so in Oaxaca, and thus makes the rental market a bit competitive.
+There are a lot of expats in Oaxaca and the community has been continually growing for the past 20 years or so, which makes the rental market a bit competitive.

 There are several Facebook groups for housing and rentals in Oaxaca.
 Often, a place that seems too good to be true will be rented within a few hours of being posted online.